-The highest part of the quarry is said to be an ancient sea cliff.
+A4.16 The highest part of the quarry is said to be an ancient sea cliff.
 The quarry's lowest bed is of compact gritstone, upwards of 6m in thickness, above which are beds of a very coarse grit resembling quartz gravel intermixed with fragments of black coban acqeous matter.
 Above this is a thin bed of purplish shale, then a bed of fine yellow sandstone, topped finally by a second bed of strong compact grit (ref Anne Smith "Pannal and Burn Bridge Their Stories" (2021)).
 It is considered by the parish council to be a candidate site of Local Geological Importance.

-Sandy Bank Wood is one of two sites in the parish designated as a Site of Interest for Nature Conservation (SINC).
+A4.17 Sandy Bank Wood is one of three sites in the parish identified as qualifying for Site of Interest for Nature Conservation (SINC) designation and one of two designated in the HDLP.
 According to the Harrogate and District Naturalist's Society this wooded area is a mix of "deciduous and coniferous trees with sandstone boulders and ferns on the floor" and contains Field Cow-Wheat, an endangered, rare, and declining plant.
 The area has ecological and recreational interest containing several well-used footpath links and offers a habitat for birds, mammals, and various species of vegetation.
 The spring in the quarry historically fed the village below.
 There are two entrances to the quarry from Church Lane.